Guy Chouinard: Playing career

 As a youth, Chouinard played in four consecutive Quebec International Pee-Wee Hockey Tournaments from 1966 to 1969, with the Quebec Citadelles and Quebec Beavers minor ice hockey teams from Quebec City.

-Chouinard was selected by the Atlanta Flames with the 28th overall pick in the 1974 NHL Entry Draft, following a successful junior career with the Quebec Remparts in which he was a regular at the age of 15.
+Chouinard was selected by the Atlanta Flames with the 28th overall pick in the 1974 NHL entry draft, following a successful junior career with the Quebec Remparts in which he was a regular at the age of 15.
 He was one of the first underage players available in the entry draft after the National Hockey League's decision allowing the drafting of underage players.
 While playing with Atlanta, he set records for scoring goals in six consecutive games from November 14 to November 24, 1978; he was the first Flame to score 50 goals in a season in the 1978–79 season.
 Chouinard scored the final goal in Atlanta Flames history during the 1979-80 NHL playoffs in a 5-2 home team loss against the New York Rangers.
 He remained with the team when it relocated to Calgary for the 1980–81 season.
 He left the Flames franchise as its all-time leader in points (529) and assists (336) (records since broken) on September 6, 1983, when he was traded to the St. Louis Blues for future considerations.

 After playing in the first nine games of the 1984-85 season in the International Hockey League with Peoria, Chouinard opted to retire.

 Coaching career

-Chouinard has also had a brilliant career (more than 10 years) coaching in the Quebec Major Junior Hockey League, notably for the Victoriaville Tigres, Quebec Remparts, and Prince Edward Island Rocket and was enshrined in the QMJHL Hall of Fame in 2005.
+Chouinard also had a long career coaching in the Quebec Major Junior Hockey League, notably for the Victoriaville Tigres, Quebec Remparts, and Prince Edward Island Rocket and was enshrined in the QMJHL Hall of Fame in 2005.
 He has coached the second most games in the QMJHL (988), most wins as a coach (515) and most championships as a coach (4).

 From 2002 to 2006, he coached in the Ligue Nord-Américaine de Hockey, a minor professional league in Quebec, first with the Trois-Rivieres Vikings, then the Thetford-Mines Prolab.
 He was fired as the Prolab head-coach on January 13, 2006, after a 7–3 loss against the Saint-Hyacinthe Cristal.
 With the Prolab, his record was 45 wins and 48 loss (including 10 shootout loss and 2 losses in overtime).

 Chouinard was hired by the QMJHL's Prince Edward Island Rocket to replace Yanick Jean as head coach, on October 22, 2007.
 He was relieved of his duties on October 6, 2009.

-Other
+Personal life and death

 Chouinard was nicknamed "Gramps" because he appeared much older than he really was.
-He is not the only member of his family to play professional hockey; he is the older brother of former minor-leaguer Jean Chouinard and the father of Eric Chouinard, who currently is in the Grenoble Bruleurs de loups organization.
+He was not the only member of his family to play professional hockey; he was the older brother of former minor-leaguer Jean Chouinard and the father of Eric Chouinard.
 His nephew, Marc Chouinard, played in the NHL for the Mighty Ducks of Anaheim, Minnesota Wild and Vancouver Canucks.

+Chouinard died on December 28, 2025, at the age of 69.
+His death was announced by the QMJHL via X.